-The Mob Museum’s signature artifacts include some of the most iconic in Mob history such as the St. Valentine’s Day Wall where seven men affiliated with the Bugs Moran gang were murdered by the South Side Italian gang led by Al Capone in Chicago on February 14, 1929.
+The Mob Museum’s signature artifacts include some of the most iconic in Mob history such as the St. Valentine’s Day Wall where seven men affiliated with the Moran gang were murdered by the South Side Italian gang led by Al Capone in Chicago on February 14, 1929.

 Artifacts belonging to Alphonse Capone, Dion O’Bannion, George Moran, Charlie Luciano, Meyer Lansky, Ben Siegel, Sam Giancana, Joe Bonanno, Frank Rosenthal, Mickey Cohen, Moe Sedway, Tony Spilotro and John Gotti are among the hundreds of other unique and rare items in The Mob Museum.
 Guns, weapons, customized jewelry, personal belongings and hundreds of photographs are among the many artifacts housed within the Museum.
-The Museum’s interactive and highly experiential exhibits also help bring to life the fascinating stories of organized crime and those who fought against it, according to Jonathan Ullman, executive director & CEO of The Mob Museum.
+The Museum’s interactive and highly experiential exhibits also help bring to life the fascinating stories of organized crime and those who fought against it, according to Jonathan Ullman, executive director and CEO of The Mob Museum.

 Rather than starting on ground level, the visitor begins on the third floor and flows down to the lower floors.
 Recreating a police department environment of the 1950s, the elevator ride to the third floor is designed as part of the experience, setting the stage and engrossing the visitor in the excitement to follow.
 The story line then proceeds in linear sequence through history, the rise of the Mob, its arrival and development in Las Vegas, its influence in cities across the country and law enforcement efforts to counter crime.

 The Mob Museum is a modern-day museum – highly experiential and interactive.
 Fascinating stories are brought to life through one-of-a-kind artifacts, interactive touch screens and unique ways to engage with law enforcement and organized crime materials.
-For example, visitors can listen to real FBI surveillance tapes on wiretapping equipment and take part in FBI weapons training.

 Some of the subjects explored within The Mob Museum include: